faizyakob/my-linux-repo/RHCSA/Learn series : SSH.md

   <details>
   <summary>Disable Root Login</summary><br>
+  We can disable root login, to prevent superuser access to the server.

   + Uncomment the parameter _PermitRootLogin_, and change its value to "no".<br>

     <img width="191" height="97" alt="image" src="https://github.com/user-attachments/assets/1170ac7d-4b6d-42a4-bedb-27e4db9df495" />